 Florian Vidal, PhD Fellow

-Florian is a French PhD student freshly graduated from Supaero, a French engineering school.
+Florian is a French PhD student freshly graduated from Super, a French engineering school.
 He developed a keen interest for space through cubesat projects during his studies and a first experience with a satellite operator.
-Now he keeps on working on satellites architecture with a PhD at Heriot-Watt University in Edimburgh in partnership with Thales Alenia Space (Toulouse) and IETR (Rennes).
+Now he keeps on working on satellites architecture with a PhD at Heriot-Watt University in Edinburgh in partnership with Thales Alenia Space in France and IETR.

 “When I was a kid I didn’t know what to do and the only thing that linked me to space was sky observation with my telescope.
 However becoming a space engineer became little by little a certainty for me: sending stuffs to space ?
 Living the excitement of a launch ?
 Connecting people all around the globe… Challenge accepted!”